-20 Jul Malta – The Festival Hub to Escape the Pandemic
+Malta Becomes A Festival Hub to Escape the Pandemic

+A festival hub in the Mediterranean.
 Everything is (relatively) normal again.
 Malta’s been blowing up with announcements of big events coming to the island.
-As COVID-19 cases have decreased locally and harsh measures are lifted, punters are to take advantage of our clear skies, warm weather and bright sun.

 How have organisers managed to host these events?